numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 Migration strategy - can it be gradual?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a story of two halves.
-Moving to Highway's equivalent to Universal
+Moving to Highway's statically dispatched
 intrinsics could be done gradually, as already seen in PR `gh-24018`_.
 However,
 adopting Highway's way of performing runtime dispatching has to be done in one
 go - we can't (or shouldn't) have two ways of doing that.